An empirical approach to demographic inference with genomic data: Introduction

-The empirical point of view for genealogies is much more natural in the context of phylogenetics, where between most groups of species, all loci have nearly the same genealogical relationship, and the goal is to directly infer this common tree.
-For instance, \citet{gillespie1979evolutionary} pointed out that variation in coalescence time contributed to variance in between-species divergence, and \citet{edwards2000perspective} further partition the variance in divergence into components induced by the substitution process and by the demographic process. \citet{pluzhnikov1996optimal} also described, in a model of random mating, the variance of Watterson's and Tajima's estimates of $\theta$ expected along the genome as a function of recombination rate.
-Similarly, studies of nonrecombining loci often treat the demography as an unknown parameter.
-For instance, \citet{tang2002frequentist} took the frequentist approach to estimating time to most recent common ancestor (TMRCA) for modern human Y-chromosomes. \citet{hudson2007variance} continued this work, finding the variance of \citet{thomson2000recent}'s TMRCA estimator (which is based on the density of segregating derived mutations).
+The empirical point of view is much more natural in the context of phylogenetics, where between most groups of species, most loci have nearly the same genealogical relationship, and the goal is to directly infer this common tree.
+For instance, \citet{gillespie1979evolutionary} pointed out that variation in coalescence time contributed to variance in between-species divergence, and \citet{edwards2000perspective} further partition the variance in divergence into components induced by the substitution process and by the demographic process.
+Similarly, studies of nonrecombining loci often focus on the single underlying tree.
+The tree that describes relationships between, say, mitochondria provides a valuable look into population history and dynamics \citep{avise1987intraspecific,templeton1995separating}, and is sometimes of independent interest \citep{cann1987mitochondrial,vigilant1991african}. \citet{tang2002frequentist} studied the ``frequentist'' approach to estimating time to most recent common ancestor (TMRCA) for modern human Y-chromosomes. \citet{hudson2007variance} continued this work, finding the variance of \citet{thomson2000recent}'s TMRCA estimator (which is based on the density of segregating derived mutations).
+Here, we trade precise knowledge of one tree for vague knowledge about many, and are aided by the theoretical tools of phylogenetics \citep{semple2003phylogenetics}.

 Early examples of using whole-genome data to estimate an empirical quantity of the population pedigree were the inferences of gene flow between diverged species by \citet{kulathinal2009genomics} (between \textit{Drosophila} species), and by \citet{green2010draft} (Neanderthal to modern humans).
 A wider family of similar statistics were subsequently developed in the human population genetics literature \citep[e.g.,][]{durand2011testing,patterson2012ancient}, and have formed the basis for many new insights into human history and evolution.
-However, their behavior under complex, non-deme-based models of population structure is thus far unclear.
+In recent years, a substantial body of work has used these statistics, often applied to ancient DNA from ancient hominid remains, to add new dimensions to our understanding of how modern humans evolved and colonized the globe \citep[e.g.,][]{damgaard2018ancient,mccoll2018prehistoric}.
+One of the main tools in this work is the $f_4$ statistic, which is studied in detail below.
+Many properties of these statistics are described in \citet{peter2016admixture}, but the general behavior of these statistics under complex models of population history remains unclear.
 Understanding these in a more general context was a major impetus for the present work.